kata-containers/documentation/install/ubuntu-installation-guide.md

 # Install Kata Containers on Ubuntu

 1. Install the Kata Containers components with the following commands:
+ * Using debs

    ```bash
    $ ARCH=$(arch)